Spanish Air and Space Force: Air defence

+Vehicles

 Aircraft identification

 The Spanish Air and Space Force has its own alphanumeric system for identifying aircraft.
 This forms a prefix to the airframe serial number, usually marked on the tail.
 The letter or letters, correspond to the use given.
 Thus, C means cazabombardero (fighter bomber); A, ataque (attack); P, patrulla (patrol); T, transporte (transport); E, enseñanza (training); D, search and rescue; H, helicopter; K, tanker; V, Vertical Take Off and Landing (VTOL); and U, utility.
 An example would be that the F/A-18 with "C.15-08" on the tail is the fifteenth type of fighter that arrived in the Spanish Air and Space Force (the Eurofighter is the C.16) and is the eighth example of this type to enter the SAF.
 On the nose or fuselage the aircraft has a numeral specific to the unit in which it is based.

 Variants of planes in service, for example two-seater versions or tanker versions of transports planes, add another letter to differentiate their function, and have their own sequence of serial numbers separate from the primary versions.
 Example: "CE.15-02" will be the second F/A-18 two-seater (Fighter Trainer) delivered to the SAF.
 In addition, the aircraft used by the Spanish Air and Space Force usually carry a code consisting of one or two digits followed by a dash and two numbers, painted on the nose or fuselage.
 The first number corresponds to the unit to which they belong, and the second the order in which they entered service.
 Example: the fourth F/A-18 arriving at Ala 12 will have on the nose the code "12-04".
 Those codes do change when the aircraft is re-allocated to a different unit.